How to Maintain PCI Compliance

 Before you begin, make sure you have:

-- SSH access to the application server (or Cloud project) with permissions to run Composer and the
+SSH access to the application server with Composer and bin/magento CLI permissions

 What You'll Accomplish